Usearus/foli-2023/README.md

 -   Create website page that links to the app
 -   Add Master Resume Fields - SNIPPETS
 -   Add validation to Assistant fields
--   Add full job sample to onboarding with as many docs that make sense.

 ---LOW PRIORITY---